Fu-Yilei/VALET/README.md

 	conda config --add channels defaults
 	conda config --add channels bioconda
-	conda config --add channels conda-forge
+	conda config --add channels conda-forge to make sure miniconda3 is installed in the right path:

-	to make sure miniconda3 is installed in the right path: which python
+	which python

-	if it shows the yourpath/miniconda/bin, means you are making the right move.
+if it shows the yourpath/miniconda/bin, means you made the right move.
 ##### bowtie2:
 	conda install -c bioconda bowtie2
 ##### cmake